-The independent directors nominated for re-election at the Meeting are John P. Byrne, Dr. Anna G. Biolik, T. Layton Croft, Cameron McRae, David V. Mosher and Hedley Widdup.
-The remaining two directors are not considered independent for the following reasons:
+The independent directors nominated for re-election at the Meeting are John P. Byrne, Dr. Anna G. Biolik, T. Layton Croft, Kenneth W. MacDonald, Cameron McRae, David V. Mosher and Hedley Widdup.
+Peter C. Akerley is the President and Chief Executive Officer of the Corporation and is therefore not considered independent.